 There are 3 campsites at Walyunga National Park.
 As soon as you drive through the gate to the park, take your left (literally about 10 metres in).
 The campsites need to be booked, but they are large enough to set your camper trailer or caravan up and all have fire rings.

 There is a drop toilet (which is one of the best smelling that I have ever come across!) and the gate into the camp ground is locked each night at 5PM.
-To book your campsite at Walyunga National park, you must speak to the ranger.
-You can contact them off the DEC website.
-If you are interested, take a look at Camping Near Perth.
+To book your campsite at Walyunga National park, you do it online, at the DBCA website.

 The campsites are located away from the river (and two recreational areas).
 In a way this is a shame, but it is still great to be able to stay in the National Park.